jroell/Notes/README.md

 # Vurvey API Entities and Relations

-This document provides a comprehensive overview of the Vurvey API's database schema and entity relationships.
+This document provides a comprehensive overview of Vurvey's entity relationships.
 The documentation is organized by core domains and includes relationship diagrams to help visualize the connections between different entities.

 ## Core Domains